 Hossain R, Harris T, Lohsoonthorn V, Williams MA.
 Risk of preterm delivery in relation to vaginal bleeding in early pregnancy.
 Eur J Obstet Gynecol Reprod Biol.
 2007;135:158–63.

 2009: Study of 4,510 women.
-Rate of pregnancy bleeding: 27 percent.
+27 percent.
 42.9 percent of those with bleeding miscarried.
-Heavy bleeding was only seen in 8 percent.
+Only 8 percent saw heavy bleeding.
 Episodes of heavy bleeding correlated with a three times higher chance of miscarriage, while episodes of light spotting showed no difference in comparison to those who experienced no bleeding.

 Hasan R, Baird DD, Herring AH, Olshan AF, Jonsson Funk ML, Hartmann KE.
 Association between first-trimester vaginal bleeding and miscarriage.
 Obstet Gynecol.
 2009;114:860–7

 2010: Study of 4,539 women.
 12 percent ended in miscarriage with about 2 in 3 experiencing bleeding prior to their loss.
 These losses were excluded from the rate of bleeding in pregnancy given, which was 25 percent.
 75.6 percent of bleeding was light.
 71 percent of bleeding occurred only once.
 Risk factors included prior miscarriage, advanced maternal age, fibroids, blood sugar issues, and signs of hormonal imbalance.
 The rate of loss was higher in those with heavy bleeding.